AP6YC/cvi/docs/source/guide.rst

 Installation
 ------------

-This project is distributed as a Python package and is hosted on the PyPi package server.
+This project is distributed as a Python package and is hosted on the PyPI package server.
 To use `cvi`, first install it using pip:

 .. code-block:: shell